overlookhotel/MAT292-Project/README.md

 ## Running the Code Files
-1. Either: Create a folder named "MAT292" in MATLAB Drive and input all the files into there \
+1. Using https://matlab.mathworks.com/, create a folder named "Group13" in MATLAB Drive and input all the files into there \
-   Or    : Download the files and change the directories in each .mlx file correspondingly \
    (Ensure that file path at top of document matches currect directory!!)
 2. Run the each of the files, which will produce the discussed figures and values